Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Introduction

-In biomedical research, developing risk assessment scores is vital for healthcare planning, particularly in public health \cite{martin2009developing,hoeyer2019data, wiemken2020machine}.
-These scores, which estimate the likelihood of contracting specific diseases, are crucial for identifying at-risk individuals \cite{dahlof2010cardiovascular}.
-Based on these assessments, healthcare strategies like tailored follow-ups, regular check-ups, and non-invasive interventions can be implemented, reducing health costs and improving population health \cite{hammouri2023uncertainty, turnbull2024population, parker2024economic}.
+Developing risk assessment scores is critical for healthcare planning, particularly in public health, as these scores estimate the likelihood of disease onset and help identify individuals at elevated risk \cite{martin2009developing,hoeyer2019data,wiemken2020machine,dahlof2010cardiovascular}.
+Based on these assessments, healthcare strategies—such as tailored follow-ups, routine check-ups, and non-invasive interventions—can be implemented to reduce healthcare costs and improve population health outcomes \cite{hammouri2023uncertainty,turnbull2024population,parker2024economic}.

-However, constructing disease-specific risk scores using observational data is prone to selection bias, which limits the generalizability of findings \cite{bradley2022addressing}, challenging the generalizability of results.
-This issue is evident in diabetes research \cite{mohsen2023scoping}, where the predictive capacity of risk scores varies, and is influenced by different population genetics, demographics, and experimental design quality.
-Practical challenges, such as costs and technical constraints, often hinder the implementation of efficient random sampling designs.
+However, constructing disease-specific risk scores using observational data is inherently vulnerable to selection bias, which limits the generalizability of findings \cite{bradley2022addressing}.
+This issue is especially prominent in diabetes research, where the predictive performance of risk scores can vary substantially due to differences in genetic background, demographic factors, and study design quality.
+Practical limitations, including high costs and technical constraints, often hinder the implementation of efficient random sampling designs.

-To overcome these challenges, researchers frequently use multi-stage survey designs, as seen in NHANES.
-This approach involves conducting studies at various levels, targeting different subpopulations.
-Despite its prevalence, the integration of specific survey designs with machine learning models and survey weight estimations remains limited.
-Additionally, the inferential statistics for such models face inherent problems.
+To overcome these challenges, researchers frequently rely on multi-stage survey designs, as exemplified by NHANES.
+These designs involve sampling across various hierarchical levels and targeting distinct subpopulations.
+Despite their widespread use, the integration of such survey designs with machine learning models and survey-weighted inference remains limited.
+Furthermore, the inferential properties of these models continue to pose significant challenges.

-To bridge this gap and potentially impact clinical conclusions in biomedical studies (see to Table \ref{tab:my-table} for NHANES case), we propose a novel neural network framework for prediction in this context, incorporating uncertainty quantification based on conformal prediction techniques.
-We apply these methods to develop reliable risk scores for detecting Diabetes Mellitus in the US. population.
+To bridge this gap and potentially enhance clinical conclusions in biomedical research (see Table~\ref{tab:my-table} for the NHANES case), we propose a novel neural network framework for prediction that incorporates uncertainty quantification through conformal prediction techniques.
+We apply this methodology to develop reliable risk scores for detecting Diabetes Mellitus in the U.S. population.

-\subsection{Diabetes Study Case}
+\subsection{Diabetes study case}

 Diabetes Mellitus represents a significant public health challenge, currently affecting approximately 12\% of the U.S. population.
 A notable concern, particularly in Type 2 Diabetes, is the high rate of undiagnosed cases.
 The CDC in 2020 reported that around 21\% of diabetes cases in the U.S. remained undetected \cite{cdc2020national}.
 Our recent research suggests that this percentage could be even higher \cite{heilmann2023precise}.